-Above Action Level Environmental Monitoring Result means results of viable and nonviable testing that exceed levels as referenced in Board policy.

-Accreditation means a process by which a professional association or non-governmental agency grants recognition or certification to a pharmacy for demonstrated ability to meet certain pre-defined criteria.

-ACPE-Accredited Provider means an institution, organization, or agency that is recognized by the Accreditation Council for Pharmacy Education (ACPE) as qualified to provide continuing education for pharmacists and pharmacy technicians.

-Applicant means any person or entity that applies to the Board for a license.
-In the case of an applicant that is not an individual, each of the following individuals shall be deemed an applicant: any individual owning 5% or more; any officer and any director of any corporate applicant; any limited partner owning 5% or more and any general partner of any partnership applicant; any trustees of any trust applicant; any sole proprietor of any applicant which is a sole proprietorship; any mortgagee in possession; and any executor or administrator of any applicant which is an estate.
+Applicant means any person or entity that applies to the Board for a license or registration.
+In the case of an applicant that is not an individual, each of the following parties shall be deemed an applicant: any individual owning 5% or more of any entity; any officer and any director of any corporate applicant; any limited partner owning 5% or more and any general partner of any partnership applicant; any trustees of any trust applicant; any sole proprietor of any applicant which is a sole proprietorship; any mortgagee in possession; and any executor, personal representative, or administrator of any applicant which is an estate.

-Approved College/School of Pharmacy means a college or school of pharmacy which has been accredited by the ACPE or approved by the Board.

-Authorized Pharmacist means a pharmacist who:

-is currently licensed by the Board and in good standing; and

-meets the requirements of 247 CMR 16.02; and

-is participating in drug therapy management with a supervising physician pursuant to a written CDTM agreement with written protocols.

-Authorized Provider means a person who or agency which, sponsors or co-sponsors one or more contact hours of continuing education for pharmacists and has received the approval of the ACPE, American Medical Association (AMA PRA Category 1 Credit), or a Board of Pharmacy located in the United States.
+Authorized Personnel means a pharmacist, pharmacy intern, certified pharmacy technician, pharmacy technician, pharmacy technician trainee, and any unlicensed persons such as cashiers and delivery personnel.

 Automated Dispensing Device (ADD) means a mechanical system designed for use in health care facilities allowing for computer-controlled storage and dispensing of drugs and devices to licensed health care professionals near the point of care.
 These systems are also known as Automated Dispensing Machines (ADM) and Automated Dispensing Cabinets (ADC).

-Automated Pharmacy System (APS) means an automated patient-facing device that performs operations or activities, other than compounding or administration, relative to the storage, packaging, counting, labeling, and dispensing of medications, and which collects, controls, and maintains all transaction information.
+Automated Pharmacy System (APS) means an automated patient-facing device that is designed to perform operations or activities, other than compounding or administration, that may include the storage, packaging, counting, labeling, and dispensing of medications, and which collects, controls, and maintains all transaction information.
 The APS releases patient medications after correct patient identification and provides patients with the opportunity for a pharmacist consultation.

-Automatic Refill Program means a program offered by pharmacies where a pharmacy automatically refills a prescription based on a calculation of the expected refill date of a prescription without the need for patient request.
+Automatic Refill Program means a program that may be offered by pharmacies where a pharmacy automatically refills a prescription based on a calculation of the expected refill date of a prescription without the need for patient request.

-Batch means more than one unit of a compounded preparation prepared in a single process, typically for multiple patients in anticipation of patient orders, and is intended to have uniform characteristics and quality, within specified limits.

 Board means the Massachusetts Board of Registration in Pharmacy.